Let’s Talk about a comprehensive mental health system

 Psychotherapy can be effectively delivered by appropriately trained clinical counsellors, clinical psychologists and social workers, yet none of these professions are covered by our “universal” health care system.
 As a result, patients with mental illness who cannot afford the services of these professionals must turn to a doctor (possibly at a walk-in clinic), who likely lacks either the time or the training to do anything but prescribe a medication.
 That the medication is covered by most provinces’ public drug plans for low-income earners and seniors just feeds the problem, since doctors know that if they write a poor or elderly patient a referral to a psychologist the patient probably won’t be able to afford it, but if the doc writes a prescription for a drug it will probably be covered.

 If we are serious about getting over-prescribing under control and providing patients with evidence-based treatment for the most common mental illnesses, we must recognize that there are deep structural problems in our health care system that create barriers to providing the best care for patients.
 Evidence-based psychotherapy needs to become first-line treatment for mild to moderate depression, anxiety and ADHD (where appropriate for age, etc).
 To make this happen it must be covered under the public health care system regardless of what type of practitioner is providing this care.
-This is already happening on a small scale in Ontario’s Community Health Centres and Family Health Teams, but as good as these initiatives are they currently serve less than a quarter of the province’s population.
+This is already happening on a small scale in Ontario’s Community Health Centres and Family Health Teams, and last October’s announcement of expanded community psychotherapy programs is a step in the right direction.
+But as good as these initiatives are, they currently serve less than a quarter of the province’s population.

 Could we afford such an expansion of Medicare?
 Yes, absolutely.
 International experience suggests that making psychotherapy first-line treatment could actually be cost saving, because we’re already spending the money on expensive prescription drugs that the evidence tells us don’t work as well.